tanchao/tanchao.github.io/_posts/2021-07-31-tech-records.md

 ## Records

+### Apr.
+2022
+* Decision Making on career change
+  * there is no *right* answer, but a *suitable choice*
+  * don't regret

+### Mar.
+2022
+* PoA talk from alv on distributed system testing
+  * class must have good javadoc
+  * test as close as possible to the dev environment
+  * create tool for UT instead of relying on Iintegration Test (Do the **Cheap** choice!)
+  * focus on the fundamental features, the rest are others job

 ### Feb.
 2022
 * Key value: `breakdown problem into granular sub-tasks and delegate to the right people`.
   * understand the problem